Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 324:
 - By KazooTheCat.
 - A direct reference to Marx, an ally and surprise main antagonist in Kirby Super Star for the SNES.
 He only takes on this deranged look during his antagonistic phase, and otherwise looks much friendlier.

+cube 325:
+- By ML500.
+- Same game reference as original (Kirby), but it's "Morpho Knight" instead.

 cube 326:
 - By RetroAdvance64.